 On-campus housing students are also eligible to receive the benefits of cost-sharing education.
 With tuition reduced to $2,500 per year, they will have additional housing costs, which can also be covered by federal loans.
 The Lake Effect Scholarship aligns with Finlandia’s mission of providing affordable higher education to all.

 Students must meet all criteria annually to be eligible for the Lake Effect Scholarship.
-This scholarship is renewable, but students are not eligible to receive additional institutional scholarships.
+This scholarship is renewable, but students are not eligible to receive additional institutional or entrance scholarships.
+Additional rules may apply.
+Contact your Enrollment Officer or Financial Aid for details.

 Not eligible for the Lake Effect Scholarship?
 Check out our other merit and need-based scholarship opportunities including the Rise Together Scholarship (Full Free Tuition), $7,500 Board of Trustees Scholarship, the $5,500 President’s Scholarship, or the Western Great Lakes Scholarship (up to $4,000).